Nutrition and Dietetics Internship is closing May 31, 2025

 The SDSU NDI program meets the requirements for an intern to complete an ACEND - Accredited Supervised Practice Program, which is required prior to taking a national exam administered by the Commission on Dietetic Registration (CDR)

 In most states, graduates also must obtain licensure or certification to practice.
-For more information about state licensure requirements, visit CDR's State Licensure webpage.
+For more information about state licensure requirements, visit Commission of Dietetic Registration State Licensure.

 South Dakota (SD) is among 46 states that have enacted legislation regulating the practice of dietetics.
 State licensure and state certification are separate from the registration exam by CDR.
 The SD codified law and administrative rules regarding dietetics and nutrition and the state licensure process are found on the SD Legislature Legislative Research Council website.
 Application information for the SD Licensed Nutritionist process is available on the SD Board of Medical & Osteopathic Examiners site.
 Graduates of the Nutrition & Dietetics (M.S.) who are issued a verification statement are eligible to apply for a temporary SD Licensed Nutritionist license which is good for 1 year.
 Successful passing of the CDR examination for Registered Dietitian Nutritionists is required for application to be issued permanent SD Licensed Nutritionist status.